 We love seeing the smiling faces on families who can safely bring their newborn home from the Neonatal Intensive Care Unit (NICU).
-Graduating from the NICU is a big step for the tiniest of patients, which is why we’ve created our NICU Infant Clinical Evaluation Program (NICE).
+Graduating from the NICU is a major milestone, which is why we’ve created our NICU Infant Clinical Evaluation Program (NICE).
 Raising a “graduate” of the NICU can be especially challenging, so we’re here to help you have the best transition home possible, as well as identifying programs to help you and your pediatrician manage common issues like growth, nutrition, and neurodevelopmental delay.

-You can find our program at the Cohen Children's Specialty Center at the Tully Health Center, directed by Dr. John Ciannella, a neonatologist with specialized training in the follow-up of high risk infants.
+You can find our program at the Cohen Children's Specialty Center at the Tully Health Center.
 Each visit to the program will include:

 - A neurodevelopmental assessment using state-of-the-art tools like the Infanib or Capute Scales.
 This includes measuring neurological integrity, linguistic and auditory milestones, and visual-motor abilities.